Betsy DeVos' Graduation Rate Mistake

 Wisconsin Virtual Academy (WIV A): 96 percent"

-There's just one problem with these numbers, Herold points out.
+There's just one problem with these numbers, Pallas points out.

 They're wrong.

-Note: Clarification: This post has been updated to make clearer who first reported details of DeVos' virtual charter school mistake.